 b.
 In accordance with NCAA, Big South, and Athletics Department policies, athletic event tickets may be provided for coaches and athletic administrators in accordance with the Athletics Department Ticket Policy that is maintained by the Athletic Director and approved by the Chancellor.

 c.
-Athletic or cultural event tickets or related amenities provided to any EPA employee for discretionary use, must be authorized by the division’s Senior Officer in advance on a case-by-case basis, and must be reported for tax purposes.
+Athletic or cultural event tickets or related amenities provided to any EHRA employee for discretionary use, must be authorized by the division’s Senior Officer in advance on a case-by-case basis, and must be reported for tax purposes.
 Excess single-use tickets to campus events that could not otherwise be sold may be distributed on a non-discriminatory basis as occasional employee recognition/appreciation awards authorized by the Senior Officer and are not considered taxable to the employee.

 6. Discounts and Privileges